 The 2018/19 brings no change to corporation tax level which remains at 19%.

-The major change to be recorded here is that we have to start preparing for Making Tax Digital – MTD, which will change the way we submit VAT return.
-From April 2019 we need to send all VAT returns digitally, submitted straight from the software, rather than input the numbers to HMRC website.
-It will compulsory for each business which is above the current VAT threshold of £85,000.
+The major change to be recorded here is that we have to start preparing for Making Tax Digital – MTD, which will change the way we are submitting our VAT return.
+From April 2019 we will need to send it digitally, submitted straight from the software, rather than input the numbers to HMRC website.
+It will compulsory for each business which is above the VAT threshold of currently £85,000.